abbeyyacoe/ultra-minimal-theme/README.md

 Jekyll is a great tool, but it's themes are clunky, ugly and too heavy.

-This is a WIP theme that strips of everything but the bare bones to create text-based blog posts.
+Ultra Minimal Theme strips of everything but the bare bones to create text-based blog posts.
 Right now, I am adding the CSS in via a link in the `head.html` file.
 Some more CSS tweaking is needed to make it work for as little or as many styles as you want to incorporate.

 ## Customizing CSS
 There are two ways to customize CSS.
 Either insert your own CSS via the `custom_styles.scss` file in the `_sass` folder, or add your own style sheet via `_includes/head.html`.
 Currently this site is styled using [Slightly Better CSS](https://github.com/printerscanner/slightly-better-css), a lightweight CSS template.